cndeng/namecoin-fullnode/setup.md

 * [5] Ensure SSH is Enabled
 * [6] Advanced Options - Change hostname to something appropriate e.g. "nmcpi" (without quotes)
 * [7] Advanced Options - Memory Split - Set to *16* for headless/server or *128* for gui/desktop.

-Reboot either via the config or manually like so:
+#### Reboot either via the config or manually like so:
 ```
 sudo reboot
 ```
 #### Installing Updates

-Now the Raspeberry Pi is fully configured again in the command line:
+Now the Raspeberry Pi is fully configured we need to ensure it is upto date, again in the command line:
 ```
 sudo apt-get update
 ```